mediashelf/fedora-batch/README.md

 And because requirements always change, now imagine that you also need some metadata that's only captured in the RELS-EXT datastream, so now instead of 10, you face 20 separate HTTP requests.
-But with the batch request, you just add the second datastream ID parameter and batch controller takes care of the rest.
+But with the batch request, you just add the second datastream ID parameter and the batch controller takes care of the rest.

 For complete documentation see: http://mediashelf.github.com/fedora-batch/